A Journey (memoir): Publication

 Blair recorded a series of promotional interviews for radio and television for, among others, the Arabic television network Al Jazeera, the ITV1 daytime magazine programme This Morning, and BBC Two, which aired an hour-long interview with the journalist and political commentator Andrew Marr.
 He was in Washington, DC, on the day of the UK launch to participate in peace talks with Middle East leaders and attend a White House dinner with Barack Obama, Hillary Clinton, and Israeli and Palestinian leaders.
 The British newspaper The Independent reported that Blair's visit to the United States was a coincidence, and not an attempt to be out of the United Kingdom when the book was published.
 When Blair arrived for his first book signing at a leading bookshop on O'Connell Street in Dublin on 4 September, demonstrators heckled, jeered and threw eggs and shoes at him.
 One activist posed as a purchaser to attempt a citizen's arrest of Blair for war crimes.
-Protestors clashed with Irish police and tried to push over a security barrier outside the shop.
+Protestors clashed with the Gardaí and tried to push over a security barrier outside the shop.
 The demonstrators – anti-war protestors and Irish republicans opposed to the peace process – called queuing customers "traitors" and "West Brits".
 Four people were arrested during the incident.

 Several days following the launch of the book, Blair appeared on the series premiere of ITV1's breakfast television programme Daybreak, where he criticised the Dublin protestors as a small minority given undue media attention.
 Since the book was selling well, and given fears that protesters would also be present at a forthcoming book signing in London on 8 September, he expressed doubts over whether that event was justifiable or worth the inevitable disruption.
 Later in the day it was confirmed the signing at Waterstones in Piccadilly would not go ahead.
 A spokesman for Blair announced that a planned launch party for the book scheduled for the Tate Modern would take place despite plans by the Stop the War Coalition to demonstrate.
 However, the following day this event was also cancelled as a result of threats of disruption by campaigners.
 In subsequent weeks, a number of media organisations reported that copies of A Journey were being moved from autobiographical sections in bookshops to sections on crime and horror.
 More than 10,000 people had joined a Facebook page calling for that action.